alexymumo/payd-interview-test/README.md

 # payd-interview-test

-Solution for backend developer intern position payd
+Solution for backend developer position at payd

 ``Prerequisite``
 - Golang